BioData-Club/githubPagesTutorial/readme.md

 ## What You Need to Start

-You don't need to know how to code to setup a GitHub page.
-We'll learn some Markdown basics

 + [A GitHub Account](https://github.com/join?source=header-home)
 + [GitHub Desktop](https://desktop.github.com/)
 + Text Editor (we prefer [Sublime](https://www.sublimetext.com), but [Atom](https://atom.io) is also good)